DevMohi/GainZ/README.md

 Open [https://gains-bd2ce.web.app/](https://gains-bd2ce.web.app/) to view the live site in your browser.

-- Responsive for both dekstop and pc
+- Responsive for both dekstop and mobile

 <!-- * Item 1
 * Item 2